AguaClara/SWOT/Juan_logbook.md

 ### To Do
+1. How do I handle the $K_e^{'} vs K_e$?
+I think that I switch them so as not to have to change everything later on....
-1. Questions for Monroe: Oh man I got lots
+2. Questions for Monroe: Oh man I got lots
     1. What is our basis for using 37,000 as collision potential?
         - **Monroe's Answer:**